MARTIMM/raku-mongodb-driver/README.md

 * 0.25.5
   * Tests for connection to non existing server.
 There is no timeout setting at the moment.
 Sets $.status to an Exception object when it fails.
+  * Moved modules User and Authenticate out of Database directory into toplevel MongoDB because User is not a Database, i.e. User is not inheriting from Database.
+Same goes for Authentication.
 * 0.25.4
   * Travis-ci uses a mongod version of 2.4.12 which can not be used (yet) by this driver.
 A situation is now created to use the sandbox also for Travis